bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/index.md

 rich source of algorithmic problems.
 Furthermore these problems require efficient solutions that work well in practice and scale up to large data.

 This class explores algorithmic problems in GIS.
-Topics include contour lines and contour trees, drainage, watersheds, flooding, modeling sea level rise, visibility, line simplification and surface simplification, LiDAR data, Delaunay traingulations, Voronoi diagrams,
+Topics will be selected from: contour lines and contour trees, drainage, watersheds, flooding, modeling sea level rise, visibility, line simplification and surface simplification, LiDAR data, Delaunay traingulations, Voronoi diagrams,